 Nedelsky Benchmarking Process Description:

 A panel of at least 12 qualified SMEs with clear instructions is used for this process.
 Each SME is instructed to evaluate each question by crossing out the responses that a minimally competent examinee should be able to eliminate as obviously incorrect.
 Each question is then given the reciprocal of the number of items/choices not crossed out.
 The sum of the reciprocals over all items in the assessment is denoted as the probable score of a minimally qualified examinee for a single SME.
-These values are averaged over all SMEs to arrive at the Competent level.
-This is the number of items that must be answered correctly on the assessment for the student to be deemed Competent.
-The Bureau has determined the Advanced level to be two standard errors of measurement above the Competent level.
-The Basic level is two standard errors of measurement below the Competent level.
+These values are averaged over all SMEs to arrive at the mid-point of the Competent Range.
+Then, two standard errors of measurement are subtracted from this average and two standard errors of measurement are added to this average to define the Competent Range.
+The low point of this range is the number of items that must be answered correctly on the assessment for the student to be deemed Competent.
+The Bureau has determined the Advanced level to be 0.1 above the high point of the Competent Range.
+The Basic level is 0.1 below the low point of the Competent Range.
 The cut scores determined through this methodology are used for each assessment until that assessment is revised.
 Then a new cut score is determined.

 Pennsylvania Skills Certificate Scores